Judy Malloy: Notes on Uncle Roger

 Reading The Blue Notebook in BASIC

 Select 2 to explore "The Blue Notebook".
 "The Blue Notebook" is read in the same way as "A Party in Woodside".
-When you are ready to move to the next file, type stop at the prompt to return to the main menu.
+When you are ready to move to the next file, type stop at the Blue menu prompt to return to the opening menu.

-Twenty-eight years since it was first created on Art Com Electronic Network on The WELL, Uncle Roger lives on in the World Wide Web version.
-Resonant of the early Web, this version utilizes the web's display clarity, its inherent hypertextual nature, and the ability to reach wide audiences that the Web has made possible for web-based works of hypertext fiction.
+Thirty year since it was first created on Art Com Electronic Network on The WELL, Uncle Roger lives on in the World Wide Web version.
+Resonant of the early Web, this version utilizes the web's display clarity, its inherent hypertextual nature, and the ability to reach wide audiences that the Web has made possible for HTML-authored hypertext fiction.
+The web version was created in 1995.
+The original HTML has been retained in the body of the work, but a new "cover" and titlepage were created with HTML4.01 transitional in 2011.

 To read the story, the reader chooses an icon and clicks on it to produce another lexia.
 Continuing to click on the same graphic image approximates the trail that the reader followed by selecting keywords in the original version.